-Maricunga Tolling Contract
+Maricunga Contract

 MVC entered into a tolling agreement dated October 1, 2013 with Maricunga for the processing of copper concentrates.
-The contract provides for the purchase by MVC of Maricunga copper concentrate, which is blended with MVC's concentrates and sold through MVC's tolling contract with DET.
-The agreement has been extended through 2017, at which time production from Maricunga is expected to end.
-During 2016 MVC processed and sold 3.0 million pounds of copper from Maricunga (2015: 2.8 million pounds), and MVC expects this contract to result in the addition of close to 1.0 million pounds of copper to MVC's 2017 production.
+The contract provided for the purchase by MVC of Maricunga copper concentrate, which was blended with MVC's concentrates and sold through MVC's tolling contract with DET.
+The agreement ended in Q2-2017 due to the suspension of Maricunga's operations.